RPF constable shoots dead senior, 3 passengers on board Jaipur-Mumbai train | Business

 - India

-A Railway Protection Force (RPF) constable on Monday shot dead 4 persons on board a running train near Palghar railway station in Maharashtra, an official said.
+A Railway Protection Force (RPF) constable on Monday shot dead four persons on board a running train near Palghar railway station in Maharashtra, an official said.

-The constable fired from his automatic weapon, killing an RPF Assistant Sub Inspector and three other passengers of the Jaipur-Mumbai Central Express shortly after 5 am, the official said.
+Constable Chetan Kumar Choudhary fired from his automatic weapon, killing an RPF Assistant Sub-Inspector (ASI) and three other passengers of the Jaipur-Mumbai Central Express shortly after 5 am, the official said.

+According to a senior police official, the accused RPF constable was mentally unstable.

 Palghar is around 100 km from Mumbai.

-Chetan Kumar Choudhary opened fire on his escort duty incharge ASI Tika Ram Meena in the running train, the official said.
+The constable opened fire on his escort duty in-charge ASI Tika Ram Meena in the running train, the official said.

 After killing his senior, the constable went to another bogie and shot dead three passengers, the official added.